 If a premise of a congruence rule cannot be proved, then the congruence is ignored.
-This should only happen if the rule is conditional - that is, contains premises not of the form t = ?x; otherwise it indicates that some congruence rule, or possibly the subgoaler or solver, is faulty.
+This should only happen if the rule is conditional - that is, contains premises not of the form t = 2x; otherwise it indicates that some congruence rule, or possibly the subgoaler or solver, is faulty.

-9.2.9 The looper
+7.2.7 The looper